ekanna/quic-go/README.md

 ### HTTP mapping

-We're currently not implementing the HTTP mapping as described in the [QUIC over HTTP draft](https://quicwg.org/base-drafts/draft-ietf-quic-http.html).
+We're currently not implementing the HTTP mapping as described in the [HTTP over QUIC draft](https://quicwg.org/base-drafts/draft-ietf-quic-http.html).
 The HTTP mapping here is a leftover from Google QUIC.

 ### QUIC without HTTP/2